 The Wickham Festival is a super family affair, just outside of Fareham.
-And just because it’s slightly smaller than other local festivals don’t expect anything less.
-With the King of Wessex, Frank Turner & The Sleeping Souls headlining, old school ravers Dreadzone plus Scottish legends, The Proclaimers, the line-up is extremely varied and ticks the boxes for most tastes.
+Just because it’s slightly smaller than other local festivals, don’t expect anything less.
+With the the legendary Van Morrison headlining plus the usual mix of folk, ska, psychadelic country funk (!), circus acts and more, the 2021 line-up is extremely varied and ticks the boxes for most tastes.

-If you want foodie fun in the New Forest then make sure you check out Lymington Seafood Festival.
-This weekend in August is packed with artisanal street food from local producers, demonstration kitchens to get you cooking like a pro plus a line-up of blues, ska and jazz music to go with your lobster.
+If you want foodie fun in the New Forest, check out Lymington Seafood Festival.
+An absolute Muddy must-visit, the festival is packed with artisanal street food from local producers.
+Demonstration kitchens will get you cooking like a pro.
+Plus there’s a line-up of soul, rock, pop and folk music to go with your lobster.
 This year, advance tickets (£5) are a must, so grab ’em now.

 CarFest South, Laverstoke Park Farm, Fri 23 – Sun 25 Aug

 CarFest South may sound like a souped-up car show but its actually a family weekend extravaganza.
 Hosted by auto-nut Chris Evans, you can ogle over fancy cars and even take a spin in some.
 Then, sing and dance your heart out with the likes of The Charlatans, Happy Mondays, Razorlight and Marc Almond.
 There’s an awesome retro lineup including Soul 2 Soul, Human League, All Saints and Rick Astley.
 Plus DJ sets from Basement Jaxx, Judge Jules, Faithless and more.
 Not to be missed.

 HAVE TENT, WILL TRAVEL